Pepe the Frog Is Dead

 feelsbadman.jpg

-Drawing more attention to Pepe (Score:2)
+Drawing more attention to Pepe (Score:3, Insightful)

 Drawing more attention to a meme isn't really the best way to kill it off.
 Now it's all Jesus-motif Pepes.